hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/01_alignment.md

 ## QC and Alignment

 In our workflow, we are going to skip over the Quality Control steps, but we will assume that we used *FastQC* to ensure there are no obvious problems with our samples and no adapter or vector contamination.
-Since the aligner we will use performs soft-clipping, we done't need to perform any read trimming.
+Since the aligner we will use performs soft-clipping, we don't need to perform any read trimming.

 Choice of alignment tool is often determined by the type of NGS application being conducted.
 We have previously used STAR for RNA-seq data because it is fast and optimized for aligning spliced reads.
 For ChIP-Seq we used Bowtie2 to align the reads because it is fast and accurate.
 For variant calling we will use [BWA (Burrows-Wheeler Aligner)](http://bio-bwa.sourceforge.net) for alignment.